microsoft/vscode-docs/docs/typescript/typescript-tutorial.md

 ## IntelliSense

-In the VS Code, you can see that you get language features such as syntax highlighting and bracket matching.
-When you were typing in the editor, you may have noticed IntelliSense, the smart code completions and suggestion provided by VS Code and the TypeScript language server.
+In VS Code, you can see that you get language features such as syntax highlighting and bracket matching.
+When you were typing in the editor, you may have noticed IntelliSense, the smart code completions and suggestions provided by VS Code and the TypeScript language server.
 Below you can see the methods of `console`

 ![IntelliSense](images/tutorial/intellisense.png)